 Student Development Complex

 Incredible facilities, modern equipment, and enough variety to keep the whole family active and motivated—Michigan Tech’s Student Development Complex (SDC) provides four seasons of recreation and fitness activities for students, faculty, staff, and the community.
 Michigan Tech students have access to the SDC through student fees.
 Faculty, staff, and community members can purchase memberships in a variety of price and length options.
 Daily passes are also available.

 With over 500 acres, Tech Trails is an expansive paradise for hikers, bikers and Nordic and cross-country skiers.
 One-half of the trail system is lighted, allowing for evening adventures during the winter.
-If you want to try cross-country skiing but you're not ready to commit to purchasing gear, Michigan Tech's Student Development Complex offers rental equipment for a nominal fee.
-The trail system, which has played host to the Junior Olympics and the US Cross Country Championships, was recently expanded and features a chalet with a great room, a fireplace, changing rooms and showers.
+If you want to try cross-country skiing but you're not ready to commit to purchasing gear, join Michigan Tech's Nordic Ski Club and use their equipment at no charge.
+The trail system has played host to the Junior Olympics and the US Cross Country Championships.
 Whether you're looking for a place to commune with nature or a gnarly trail to test your skills, Tech Trails is the place to do it.